Smile Makers x Pink Bits: Pleasure Through Body Positivity

 Christine shared with us that the core mission of Pink Bits is to draw as many bodies as possible.
 Being a naturally sex-positive person, most of these drawings are of scenes depicting nudity, menstruation and masturbation.

 What is most striking about her work is that she draws in fun, bright colours with soft lines and the subjects often have happy expressions in casual settings.
 Pink Bits is a testament to effortlessly normalising pleasure.
-Showing the world that we don’t need to dim the lights to create an accurate and joyful depictiong of sex and that the human body isn’t something to fetishise but to celebrate, in all its forms.
+Showing the world that we don’t need to dim the lights to create an accurate and joyful depiction of sex and that the female body isn’t something to fetishise but to celebrate, in all its forms.

 Pink Bits does this best by sharing images of people with rounded breasts and a penis.
 Reminding us that gender and sex can not be assumed and that we all exist on a wonderful spectrum; rather than in or outside of an invisible margin that we have been to told to accept as normal and not normal.